xotypeco/big_shoulders/README.md

-Big Shoulders is a family of condensed American Gothic typefaces, created for the city and citizens of Chicago.
-The family’s tall, sans-serif forms honor Chicago’s multiple histories as railway transport hub, public political action center, and the birthplace of House music.
+Big Shoulders is a superfamily of condensed American Gothic variable fonts, created for the Chicago Design System, as well as the citizens of Chicago.
+The family&apos;s tall, sans-serif forms are based in Chicago&apos;s multiple histories in railway transport, public political action, and dance.

 ![Big Shoulders sample slide](big-shoulders-sample-slide.png)

-Big Shoulders [Display](https://fonts.google.com/specimen/Big+Shoulders+Display) and [Text](https://fonts.google.com/specimen/Big+Shoulders+Text) is hosted on Google Fonts.
+The entire family is hosted on Google Fonts.

 <br>